-TERMS:

-Two Dollars in advance, Two Dollars and

-Fifty-cents at the expiration of six months, or

-Three Dollars at the end of the year.

-No paper discontinued until all arrearages are paid, unless at the option of the Proprietor
+TERMS: Two Dollars in advance, Two Dollars and Fifty-cents at the expiration of six months, or Three Dollars at the end of the year.
+No paper discontinued until all arrearages are paid unless at the option of the Proprietor charged accordingly.
+IC One Dollar per square for a single in-sertion.
+Quarterly and Monthly Adværtise-ments will be charged the same as a single mertion, and semi-monthly the same as new one

-Advertisements inserted at 75 cts. per square, (14 lines or less,) for the first and half that sum for each subsequent insertion The number of insertions to be marked on all Advertisements or they will be published until ordered to be discontinued, and charged accordingly.
+Square, (14 lines or less,) for the first and half that sum for each subsequent insertion DT The number of insertions to be marked on all Advertisements or they will be publish-ed until ordered to be discontinued, and